BadCodeswJamie/Spotify-Slide/README.md

 (at least 2(more if you have playlist folders) to move song and two to delete song saving 3 clicks)

-Can move Songs directly into playlists without deleting from source if there is no source playlist e.g. from play queue
+Can move Songs directly into playlists without deleting from source if there is no source playlist e.g. from play queue Can delete songs from he 3 main playlists.

 Has a fail safe that if song doesn't move to destination it does not delete song from source playlist.